MahmoudYidi/bearnav2/README.md

 ```bash
 ./map_control.sh repeat_map name
 ```
+\

-Don't forget to map your topics in the launch file to your desired robot topics.
+:bangbang: Don't forget to map your topics in the launch files to your desired robot topics.